rhobs/configuration/docs/sop/observatorium.md

 - Inspect the metrics for the api [dashboards](https://grafana.app-sre.devshift.net/d/Tg-mH0rizaSJDKSADX/api?orgId=1&refresh=1m)
 - Inspect the metrics for the Loki query-frontend/querier
 - Inspect the metrics for the Loki distributor/ingester

+## LokiTenantRateLimitWarning

+### Impact

+For users this means the service as applying back-pressure on the log ingestion clients by returning 429 status codes.

+### Summary

+Loki components are behaving normal and as expected.

+### Severity

+`medium`

+### Steps

+- Inspect the tenant ID for the ingester [limits](https://grafana.app-sre.devshift.net/d/f6fe30815b172c9da7e813c15ddfe607/loki-operational?orgId=1&refresh=30s&var-logs=&var-metrics=telemeter-prod-01-prometheus&var-namespace=observatorium-logs-production&from=now-1h&to=now) panel.
+- Contact the tenant administrator to adapt the client configuration.

 ## ObservatoriumAPILogsErrorsSLOBudgetBurn